Updated Sept. 25, 2018: This story includes a correction.

 "At a time when California needs to rapidly move away from fossil fuels, this short-sighted decision will take us in the exact opposite direction," Kretzmann said.
 "The air district should be fighting to protect our air and health, not bending over backwards to help the oil industry."

-Local air regulators have no power to dictate what kind of crude oil a refinery blends at their facilities, according to Bay Area Air Quality Management District spokesman Tom Flannigan.
+Local air regulators have no power to dictate what kind of oil a refinery blends at their facilities, according to Bay Area Air Quality Management District spokesman Tom Flannigan.

 Phillips 66 spokesman Dennis Nuss declined to comment on why the company requested the increase.